Cubic equations of state: Peng–Robinson equation of state

 For the most part the Peng–Robinson equation exhibits performance similar to the Soave equation, although it is generally superior in predicting the liquid densities of many materials, especially nonpolar ones.
+Detailed performance of the original Peng-Robinson equation has been reported for density, thermal properties, and phase equilibria.
+Briefly, the original form exhibits deviations in vapor pressure and phase equilibria that are roughly three times as large as the updated implementations.
 The departure functions of the Peng–Robinson equation are given on a separate article.

 The analytic values of its characteristic constants are:

 Peng–Robinson–Stryjek–Vera equations of state

 PRSV1

 A modification to the attraction term in the Peng–Robinson equation of state published by Stryjek and Vera in 1986 (PRSV) significantly improved the model's accuracy by introducing an adjustable pure component parameter and by modifying the polynomial fit of the acentric factor.